 Station Street Regeneration Project

-East Staffordshire Borough Council and Staffordshire County Council are pleased to announce that they are moving forward with ambitious plans to significantly regenerate the pedestrianised area of Station Street in Burton town centre.
+East Staffordshire Borough Council and Staffordshire County Council are moving forward with ambitious plans to significantly regenerate the pedestrianised area of Station Street in Burton town centre.

 The project will include the immediate uplift in the attractiveness of spaces for pedestrians in the town centre, including the installation of new paving and public realm infrastructure which will be installed to create a more modern, welcoming, safe and appropriate identity for the town centre while improving the town centre resident and visitor experience.

 Cllr Mrs Julia Jessel, Deputy Leader for Regeneration said: “I am thrilled to be able to announce these plans to the people and businesses of Burton.
 This fantastic project is something Burton deserves and has needed for a long time.
 We have been working very hard with partners, including the Chamber of Commerce, to get this project off the ground.
 We want to provide an area in the town centre which can be enjoyed by all and provide the right environment to encourage businesses and property owners to invest in the town.